Top 03 Mobile Advertising Platforms Used by the Digital Marketers

 3. In-app Ads

-All of these mobile phone advertising platforms work two-ways.
+All of these mobile advertising platforms work in two ways.
 On the one hand, they allow the publishers to showcase their brands to their potential audience.
 On the other hand, they charge them for this advertisement and generate ad revenues.

 1. Search Engine Advertising Platforms